Minton's Playhouse: Bird and Dizzy

-Sitting-in at Minton's
+Sitting-in

 The house band at Minton's Playhouse developed ways of weeding out less skilled musicians who wanted to sit in.
 According to bassist Milt Hinton, Gillespie prompted the band to play standards, such as Gershwin's "I Got Rhythm", in difficult keys in order to discourage beginners from sitting in.
-Bassist Charles Mingus remembered being required to audition to get up on stage:"To play at Minton's you couldn't just walk in and grab a bass.
+Bassist Charles Mingus remembered being required to audition to get up on stage:To play at Minton's you couldn't just walk in and grab a bass.
 They made you go in a back room or a kitchen and call a few tunes.
 They did it to me too.
 They said, "Can you play 'Perdido'?
 Can you play 'Body and Soul'?"

 Practices such as these challenged up-and-coming jazz musicians to get their acts together in order to participate in the jam sessions, which kept the music at a high level.